 Penetration testing can help with improving an organization’s risk management strategies.
 As discussed, there are various steps involved in the penetration testing process that need to be carried out carefully and accurately to ensure peak performance and the highest security level for any organization.

 To understand the different types of cyber attack risks and threats, ethical hackers and IT professionals in the organization need to have proper knowledge and expertise in cybersecurity.
-There are many certifications that professionals can complete in IT security that will help them gain more practical knowledge and expertise they require.
+There are many certifications that professionals can complete in IT Governance Certification Courses that will help them gain more practical knowledge and expertise they require.